pkgxdev/libpkgx/README.md

 The plumbing has no magic.
 Libraries need well defined behavior.
 You’ll need to read the docs to use them effectively.

-libtea almost certainly will not work in a browser.
+libpkgx almost certainly will not work in a browser.
 Potentially it's possible.
 The first step would be compiling our bottles to WASM.
 We could use your help with that…

 We use a hook-like pattern because it is great.
 This library is not itself designed for React.

-We support the same platforms as [tea/cli].
+We support the same platforms as [pkgx].

 ## What Packages are Available?